 Emotional abuse can be very subtle and it can happen over a long period of time, making it difficult to notice.
 People who are emotionally abusive can also, at times, show great affection.
 These people can use occasional moments of love and affection to maintain control.
 It gives you hope that they are capable of change or getting better.
 It gives you a glimmer of hope.
 This is controlled and both controlling.
 It serves a purpose – keeping you embroiled in their web of abuse.
+The new Domestic Abuse (Scotland) Act will make this kind of behaviour a crime.
+It will likely come into effect later in 2018.

 Does your partner: